poi-rec/HMT-GRN/README.md

 # FAQ
 Q: Do you provide the datasets?

-A: Our datasets are from http://snap.stanford.edu/data/loc-gowalla.html and https://sites.google.com/site/yangdingqi/home.
+A: Our datasets are from https://snap.stanford.edu/data/loc-gowalla.html and https://sites.google.com/site/yangdingqi/home, following the paper.
 Please feel free to do your own data pre-processing.